moudy/moudy/_source/_posts/2014-03-20-getting-started-with-broccoli.md

 ---

 ## What is Brocolli?
 When I first looked at [Broccoli](https://github.com/joliss/broccoli) I wasn't clear about what it was and how to use it.
 It took me a second to understand that it's a web server (a [connect](https://github.com/senchalabs/connect) app) that serves up files on port 4200 by default.
-If you're confused by how Broccoli works going through the following example will remove most of the mystery.
+If you're confused by how Broccoli works going through the following example should remove most of the mystery.

 ## The Simplest Example
-In a new directory create `Broccoli.js` and `javascripts/app.js`.
+In a new directory create `Brocfile.js` and `javascripts/app.js`.

 ``` js
 // Brocfile.js